bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 #### Pure Expressions and Constructors

-In order for an expression to be used in an if-let clause, it has to be *pure*: it cannot have side-effects.
-A pure expression is one that uses constants and pure constructors only.
+In order for an expression to be used in an if-let clause, it has to be *pure*: it cannot have side effects.
+A pure expression uses constants and pure constructors only.
 Enum variant constructors are always pure.
-In general constructors that invoke function calls, however (either as internal or external constructor calls), can lead to arbitrary Rust code and have side-effects.
+In general, constructors that invoke function calls, however (either as internal or external constructor calls), can lead to arbitrary Rust code and have side effects.
 So, we add a new annotation to declarations as follows:

 ```lisp